Sophie of Mecklenburg-Güstrow: Matchmaker

 Around the time of Frederick's death, Sophie's most important function was as a matchmaker for her children.
 Her daughter, Anne of Denmark, married James VI of Scotland and became queen consort in 1589.
 She arranged the marriage against the will of the council.
 When James VI came to Denmark, she gave him a present of 10,000 dalers.
 She was also deeply involved in the negotiations that led to the wedding of Princess Elizabeth to Henry Julius, Duke of Brunswick-Lüneburg.
 She oversaw the levying of 150,000 dalers for the two weddings and other expenses, and spent herself 50,000 on jewellery.

-In 1596, she arranged the marriage of her daughter Princess Augusta to John Adolf, Duke of Holstein-Gottorp, which improved Denmark’s connections to the north German Lutheran states.
+In 1596, she arranged the marriage of her daughter Princess Augusta to John Adolf, Duke of Holstein-Gottorp, which improved Denmark's connections to the north German Lutheran states.
 Finally, in 1602, she negotiated the marriage of Hedwig to Christian II, Elector of Saxony.
 She also played a key role in finding appropriate spouses for her younger sons.
 She was the main negotiator in the marriage arrangements between her son Christian, heir to the throne, and Princess Anne Catherine of Brandenburg, whom Sophie called a "pure pearl".

 Widowhood and queen-dowager

-Regency
+Aftermath of Frederick's death

-Queen Sophie had no political power during the lifetime of her spouse.
-When her underage son Christian IV became king in 1588, she was given no place in the regency council in Denmark itself.
-From 1590, however, she acted as regent for the duchies of Schleswig-Holstein for her son.
+Frederick II died on 4 April 1588, at Antvorskov Castle.
+Their son, now king Christian IV, was just 10 years old, and a regency council (formynderregering) was therefore to be set up to serve as the trustees of the royal authority.
+Already on 15 April, the Council of the Realm had hastily assembled at Antvorskov and appointed a regency.
+It was to be led by Chancellor Niels Kaas (1535–1594) and consisted of the council members Peder Munk (1534–1623), Jørgen Ottesen Rosenkrantz (1523–1596) and Christoffer Valkendorff (1525–1601).

-She organized a grand funeral for her spouse, arranged for the dowries for her daughters and for her own allowance, all independently and against the will of the council.
-She engaged in a power struggle with the regents of Denmark and with the Council of State, which had Christian declared of age in 1593.
-She wished the duchies to be divided between her younger sons, which caused a conflict.
-Sophie only gave up her position the following year, 1594.
-In response, Sophie began securing the resources she would need to remain an influential figure within Denmark.
+Although it was common in Europe for a dowager queen to act as regent for her minor children, the Council of the Realm pointedly excluded Sophie from the regency.
+She was given a ceremonial role, allowing her to maintain her royal court.
+During Frederick II’s funeral in June 1588, she asserted her influence by insisting on a more lavish and expensive ceremony and procession than the one planned by the council, arguing that a modest funeral would harm the Crown’s international reputation.
+She also arranged for the dowries for her daughters and secured her own allowance, all independently and in defiance of the council.
+During the first two years of her widowhood, she resided mainly at Kronborg Castle and Frederiksborg Castle.